How is Zeffy free?

 Content like blogs, news, and tutorials help inform and educate your supporter base about relevant topics and events.

-Use search engine optimization (SEO) practices to include relevant keywords in your content.
+Use search engine optimization (SEO) practices to include relevant keywords related to your content.
 This will help rank your website higher in Google and other search engines.
 Consider using tools like Ahrefs, Google Trends, and Yoast SEO to create SEO-friendly content.

 If you need an eCommerce website for fundraising, pay attention to product listings.
-Ensure that the listings include up-to-date information and are accurate.
+Ensure that the listings are accurate and include up-to-date information.

 Step 7: Analyze your website traffic